Interview Preparation Guide

 Brush up on current events around the world as well as recent trends in the education field.
 Although it is not possible to be up to date on every piece of news related to your career, it is incredibly important for you to keep abreast of trends and newsworthy items for discussion in interviews.
 Employers seek candidates who have an awareness of what is happening in the world, and you should be prepared to share your thoughts on what is happening today.
 Utilize the technology that surrounds you to browse headlines daily and investigate those articles and stories of particular meaning and interest, especially those related to district news or state teaching standards.
 Twitter is another excellent resource for learning about topical events in any industry.

 Pick out an appropriate and professional interview outfit (a guideline for what to wear can be found here) and make sure it is cleaned and pressed on the day of the interview.
+If you need FREE professional attire, please visit the Clothing Closet at Iowa, 213 Iowa Memorial Union.

 Calculate how long it takes you to get to the school or interview location and practice your route so that you can plan accordingly for interview day.
 Plan to arrive 10 minutes early.